 Today there are plenty of tools that can make sure you don't miss a thing without you having to take manual notes and one such tool is Grain.

-Grain automatically records and transcribes your QBR meetings so that you can review the content later on.
+Grain automatically records, transcribes, and summarizes your QBR meetings with AI so that you can review the content later on.
 With Grain, you'll be able to give your customers the focus and attention they deserve.

 “It [Grain recording] allows me to focus on the calls, focus on the customers, and focus on what they need”